Migration from PostgreSQL database to Microsoft SQL Server

 • If you choose Windows Authentication, provide the Domain Name, User Name, and Password of the user account that has access to the server.

-• If you choose SQL Server Authentication, provide the User Name and Password of the user who has access to MS SQL Server.
+• If you choose SQL Server Authentication, provide the User Name and Password of the user who has access to Microsoft SQL Server.

 14. Click on Test Connection to check the status.
 If the connection fails, try reentering the correct credentials and establishing the connection again.